 The VIU main campus provides ample handicap parking throughout the facility as well as elevators and ramps for wheelchair access.
-All buildings at the main campus are handicapped accessible, including parking sidewalks, library, administrative offices, computer lab, auditorium/sanctuary, and classrooms.
+All buildings at the main campus are handicapped accessible, including parking, sidewalks, library, administrative offices, and classrooms.
 Should you have any questions regarding handicap access at the VIU main campus please contact the Student Services Department directly (info@ves.edu).